 We have successfully raised over £10,000 for GNAAS from our various fund-raising efforts and presented our cheque at the Ball.

 We set up our Walk display for visitors to view at the Tynedale Beer and Cider Festival in June, where we have been a major sponsor since 2009.
 This fantastic three-day event brings thousands of visitors to the area and raises funds for local charities.

-2019 will see continued support of the renowned Hexham Book Festival in April /May 2019; and of the hugely popular Hexham Abbey Music Festival in September.
-We have also supported Hexham & District Music Society, and The Queens Hall Arts Centre, Hexham, which provides such a varied and interesting calendar of cultural events.
+April /May saw continued support for the renowned Hexham Book Festival then there is the hugely popular Hexham Abbey Music Festival in September.
+We are also supporting Hexham & District Music Society, and The Queens Hall Arts Centre, Hexham, which provides such a varied and interesting calendar of cultural events.

 We continue to be a Business Partner of Beamish, the open air museum depicting life in North East England during the 1820s, 1900s & 1940s.
 The various local branches of the Rotary Club benefit from our sponsorship as does the Red Cross, especially with its wonderful annual Christmas Fair, and now the opera at Kirklinton, and we are also sponsoring their event at the Sage.

 Over the past few years (see Community News tabs for highlights from the different years below) we have raised significant funds for Calvert Trust Kielder (our Charity of the Year in 2017); and also for Macmillan and Tynedale Hospice at Home, both organisations which helped enormously when Patricia lost her mother to cancer in 2008.